quantum-dan/rivertempest/_sources/libschema/readme.rst.txt

 LibSCHEMA is free and open-source software and may be used, modified, redistributed, etc so long as any software built upon it is also open-source under the GNU General Public License v3.
-If you use LibSCHEMA in your research, please cite Philippus et al. 2025.
+If you use LibSCHEMA in your research, please cite TempEst 2 (Philippus et al. 2025), which introduced the SCHEMA framework.

 General Concept
 ---------------